aws-samples/shopfloor-connectivity/docs/core/metrics-configuration.md

 ---
 ### CollectCoreMetrics
-Collection of core detailed metrics enabled or disabled
+Controls whether detailed core system metrics are collected.
+When enabled (default), gathers fundamental performance and operational metrics from the SFC core components.

 **Type**: Boolean